History of LISTSERV

 - Passive probes are added to LISTSERV.

 - The international BITNET network reaches its peak, connecting some 1,400 organizations in 49 countries for the electronic, non-commercial exchange of information in support of research and education.
-Thanks largely to the volunteer efforts of Eric Thomas, BITNET offers thousands of electronic mailing lists based on LISTSERV.
+Thanks largely to the volunteer efforts of Eric Thomas, BITNET offers thousands of email lists based on LISTSERV.

 - Eric Thomas does not want his software to disappear with the mainframes, so he starts looking for ways to port LISTSERV to other environments, such as VMS and Unix.